iprapas/iprapas.github.io/content/posts/mllib-classification.md

+### Step 1.
+Tokenize symbols

-1. First, we create the tokenizer for the symbols (non alphabetic characters):
+First, we create the tokenizer for the symbols (non alphabetic characters).
+Symbols are very important when it comes to spam messages.

 ```scala
 val symbolTokenizer = new RegexTokenizer()